apache/pekko/docs/src/main/paradox/typed/cluster-sharding.md

 An alternative allocation strategy is the @apidoc[ExternalShardAllocationStrategy] which allows explicit control over where shards are allocated via the @apidoc[ExternalShardAllocation] extension.

 This can be used, for example, to match up Kafka Partition consumption with shard locations.
-The video [How to co-locate Kafka Partitions with Akka Cluster Shards](https://akka.io/blog/news/2020/03/18/akka-sharding-kafka-video) explains a setup for it.
-Alpakka Kafka provides [an extension for Akka Cluster Sharding](https://doc.akka.io/docs/alpakka-kafka/current/cluster-sharding.html).
+Pekko Connector Kafka provides [an extension for Pekko Cluster Sharding](https://doc.akka.io/docs/alpakka-kafka/current/cluster-sharding.html).

 To use it set it as the allocation strategy on your @apidoc[typed.*.Entity]: